SayedTareque/Crime_in_Boston/README.md

 ## Conclusion

+After analyzing the crimes dataset of Boston from 2015 to 2018, a number of interesting findings were revealed.

+In terms of offense group, larceny was found to be the most common crime, followed by other offenses such as vandalism and motor vehicle theft.
+However, when looking at the offense descriptions, drug offenses were the most frequently committed crime.
+This information could be useful for law enforcement agencies to allocate resources effectively towards the prevention of these crimes.

-Through the analysis of the dataset, we were able to gain insights into the crimes that occurred in Boston from 2015 to 2018.
-We found that larceny and drug offenses were the most common in terms of offense group and offense description, respectively.
-We also found that there was a slight increase in the number of crimes committed in 2016 compared to the other years in the dataset.
-Additionally, we discovered that there were more crimes committed during the day than during the night and that Friday was the day with the highest number of incidents.
-We also found that certain streets and districts had a higher incidence of crime.
-Finally, we found that on average, the most crimes occurred during the summer months of June, July, and August.
+Moreover, an analysis of the data revealed that there was a slight increase in the number of crimes committed in 2016 as compared to the other years in the dataset.
+This finding could be used to investigate the factors that led to this increase and help in developing strategies to prevent a similar increase in the future.

+Furthermore, the analysis showed that more crimes were committed during the day as compared to the night, with Friday being the day with the highest number of incidents.
+This information could be helpful in devising targeted law enforcement strategies for specific days and times.

+Finally, the data showed that the most crimes occurred during the summer months of June, July, and August.
+This information can be used to improve policing efforts and increase surveillance during these months to prevent potential crimes.